Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 • Olive Oil – I use olive oil, but any vegetable oil will work.
 I like to brush with olive oil before baking them so have a little extra on hand in a small bowl with a basting brush.

-• JUST Egg – One of my secret ingredients!
+• JUST Egg – One of my secret ingredients for vegan egg substitutes!
 I love using JUST Egg as a vegan egg replacement in many of my recipes; however, it’s a little pricy.
 You can get the a similar binding effect using 2 flax eggs (mix 2 tablespoons ground flaxseed with 6 tbsp of water), then place in the fridge to chill until thickened.
 You can also use the egg substitute of your choice, but remember it should go with the recipe.
 For example, you wouldn’t use a flax egg in a Lemon Meringue Martini!

 • Rolled Oats – oats act as an additional binder in this recipe, along with improving the texture and helping the burgers retain moisture.
 Any rolled oats will do; I’ve even used quick oats and it’s given me the same effect.
 You can also use an equal amount of oat flour.